chanri0702-jpg/Ticket_Website/README.md

 - View event detail pages with upcoming show times and seat availability
 - Interactive seat map with block-level navigation and real-time seat status
 - Book one or multiple seats and receive a booking confirmation
+- **General Admission** support — venues without an assigned seating layout show a quantity picker instead of a seat map
 - View and cancel existing bookings by email
 - Submit support enquiries via a contact form